haplo-org/or2021-workshop/README.md

 * UI element to inform users of an item's quality using a simple metric.

-* Exaample metadata schema added to the OAI-PMH interface which exposes items' title, type, and quality (using a simple metric).
+* Example metadata schema added to the OAI-PMH interface which exposes items' title, type, and quality (using a simple metric).